France Skipper Dupont To Make sacrifices For Olympics Bid - UrduPoint

 Dupont, 27, collected his second player of the year award - he also won in 2021 - having helping his club Toulouse to a record-extending 22nd French championship.

-The scrum-half pipped France team-mate and La Rochelle No 8 Greg Alldritt as well as Bayonne's former France fly-half Camille Lopez to the award during a glamorous ceremony in the French capital.
+The scrum-half pipped France team-mate and La Rochelle No 8 Greg Alldritt as well as Bayonne's former Les Bleus fly-half Camille Lopez to the award during a glamorous ceremony in the French capital.

 The men's sevens at the Olympics will be held at the Stade de France in July, months after October's disappointing result in the 15-a-side code in the same stadium.